-Speech and Language Therapy provides a citywide service offering assessment, diagnosis and appropriate management of children aged 0-16 years (or up to 19 years if a young person attends a Manchester Specialist Support School) who have speech, language and communication needs including difficulties with social communication, feeding and swallowing and voice.
+Speech and Language Therapy (SALT) provides a citywide service offering assessment, diagnosis and appropriate management of children aged 0-16 years (or up to 19 years if a young person attends a Manchester Specialist Support School) who have speech, language and communication needs including difficulties with social communication, feeding and swallowing and voice.

 Speech and Language Therapists work with children who may need help: